Tintin07k/Ei-Study-Coding-Project/README.md

 - **Design Patterns (Observer Pattern, Factory Method Pattern, Proxy Pattern)**
 - **Logging Mechanism utilizes `java.util.logging` module for logging system activities and debugging info with Level and Logger**
 - **Exception Handling Mechanism with the help of `exceptions` module in which I have implemented InvalidTriggerException, UnauthorizedAccessException, UnsupportedActionException for handling any edge cases.**

+#### Code Testing
+In `MainConsole.java`, you will find the test code for the console-based application that provides the user with certain functionalities for managing your Smart Home System.